About the Program

 Weather based irrigation controllers (WBIC) use the weather to set your irrigation schedule instead of a traditional sprinkler controller.
 To help customers be water efficient outdoors, the District will replace your old irrigation controller with a new WBIC through a new direct installation program at no cost to the customer.
 To learn more and participate in the program click on the link below.

-Weather-Based Irrigation System
+Weather-Based Irrigation Controller

 High-Efficiency Sprinkler Nozzles

 Up to $4, per High-Efficiency Sprinkler nozzle installed that uses less water per minute than conventional nozzles.